The Best Free Email Marketing Software Programs

 Keep in mind that the ROI of email remains the lowest of all other marketing initiatives for a reason.
 It can provide insight into behavior and customer preference that help you hone your message and learn more about what your customers want from you so that you can get even better at what you do (and sell more).
 These are all invaluable things.

 Choosing The Right Email Marketing Software For Your Business

 When it comes to choosing the right marketing software, I recommend researching the options on our list so that you get a good lay of the land.
 You probably already have some email marketing goals in mind, but knowing what features the software has can help you clarify your strategy as you learn more about what’s possible.

 While email marketing might just feel like one more thing to check off your list, it serves a profound purpose when you do it right — and that’s connecting with customers and encouraging them to purchase from you again and again.
 And that’s why you should look for software that empowers you to send timely, personalized messaging that helps your customers know more and inspires them to buy.
 For more ideas and tips, check out our post How To Create A Successful Email Marketing Strategy.

-Summary - Mailchimp's free version is best for retail or eCommerce businesses that have a modest list, yet industrious goals in marketing.
+- Mailchimp: Mailchimp's free version is best for retail or eCommerce businesses that have a modest list, yet industrious goals in marketing.
 Mailchimp offers cross-channel marketing support not typically offered in free versions.

-Summary - Benchmark's free email software plan is best for any type of business, but it's built for beginners with guided workflows providing clear direction to create a complete campaign.
+- Benchmark Email: Benchmark's free email software plan is best for any type of business, but it's built for beginners with guided workflows providing clear direction to create a complete campaign.
 Unlimited video storage allows you to start making more visually appealing campaigns to hook your subscribers.